Will Ferrell parades sons around new Walk of Fame star

-LOS ANGELES, March 24 Comedian Will Ferrell cemented his place on Hollywood's Walk of Fame on Tuesday by parading his three young sons around his newly minted star plaque.
+LOS ANGELES Comedian Will Ferrell cemented his place on Hollywood's Walk of Fame on Tuesday by parading his three young sons around his newly minted star plaque.

 Ferrell, 47, asked his sons Magnus, Mattias and Axel to take a lap around the star to show off how they looked "like a million bucks."